Costume: Costume construction

 A costume technician is a term used for a person that constructs and/or alters the costumes.
 The costume technician is responsible for taking the two dimensional sketch and translating it to create a garment that resembles the designer's rendering.
 It is important for a technician to keep the ideas of the designer in mind when building the garment.

 Draping and cutting

 Draping is the art of manipulating fabric directly on a dress form or body form as the first step to create a pattern.
 A body form can be padded to a person's specific measurements.
 Flat drafting is the art of drawing patterns onto paper based on measurements to create a pattern.

 Cutting is the act of tracing a pattern onto fabric and cutting out the pieces.
 These pieces are put together to create a final costume.
 In costuming, the person who creates a pattern is called a cutter/draper, and in fashion this person is more commonly called a pattern drafter, though both techniques may be used in both fields.
-Draping is especially useful with stretchy fabrics or bias cut garments as the maker can see how it will be effected by body curves and the pull of gravity.
+Draping is especially useful with stretchy fabrics or bias cut garments as the maker can see how it will be affected by body curves and the pull of gravity.